cabforum/servercert/docs/EVG.md

 (3) In the case of employees already in the employ of the CA at the time of adoption of these Guidelines whose identity and background has not previously been verified as set forth above, the CA SHALL conduct such verification within three months of the date of adoption of these Guidelines.

+### 14.1.2.
 Training and Skills Level

 The requirements in Section 5.3.3 of the Baseline Requirements apply equally to EV Certificates and these Guidelines.
 The required internal examination must relate to the EV Certificate validation criteria outlined in these Guidelines.

+### 14.1.3.
 Separation of Duties

 (1) The CA MUST enforce rigorous control procedures for the separation of validation duties to ensure that no one person can single-handedly validate and authorize the issuance of an EV Certificate.
 The Final Cross-Correlation and Due Diligence steps, as outlined in Section 11.13, MAY be performed by one of the persons.
 For example, one Validation Specialist MAY review and verify all the Applicant information and a second Validation Specialist MAY approve issuance of the EV Certificate.

 (2) Such controls MUST be auditable.

-## 0.34.Delegation of Functions to Registration Authorities and Subcontractors
+## 14.2.
+Delegation of Functions to Registration Authorities and Subcontractors

+### 14.2.1.
 General

 The CA MAY delegate the performance of all or any part of a requirement of these Guidelines to an Affiliate or a Registration Authority (RA) or subcontractor, provided that the process employed by the CA fulfills all of the requirements of Section 11.13.
 Affiliates and/or RAs must comply with the qualification requirements of Section 14.1 of these Guidelines.

 The CA SHALL verify that the Delegated Third Party's personnel involved in the issuance of a Certificate meet the training and skills requirements of Section 14 and the document retention and event logging requirements of Section 15.

+### 14.2.2.
 Enterprise RAs

 The CA MAY contractually authorize the Subject of a specified Valid EV Certificate to perform the RA function and authorize the CA to issue additional EV Certificates at third and higher domain levels that are contained within the domain of the original EV Certificate (also known as an Enterprise EV Certificate).
 In such case, the Subject SHALL be considered an Enterprise RA, and the following requirements SHALL apply: